 - How does one frame the historical realities of violence in ways which make violence salient for those it is being represented for?

-He has presented his research in South Korea, Hungary, Canada and Italy, most recently with the Society for European Philosophy/Forum for European Philosophy.
-Previously he taught courses within the areas of Value Theory (Social-Political Philosophy, Ethics), Philosophy of Religion, Philosophy of Technology and Critical Reasoning.
-He continues to co-teach interdisciplinary courses which integrate Philosophy and other academic perspectives/methodologies (Music, Media & Film Studies, and Social Work).
-This Fall semester he is traveling again with students and Dr. Amity Bryson (Music) to Berlin, Germany, as part of a course on Music & Politics.
-In the Spring 2016 semester he will travel to Guatemala again with Professor Nicole Esquibel (Media & Film Studies) as part of a course on mass violence and genocide.
-Finally, as part of a 3-year project funded by the Hilton Foundation to the Sisters of St. Joseph, Dr. Parsons will be working with Dr. Coburn on designing, refining, and evaluating a Cultural Diversity & Conflict Management curriculum, along with many Sisters of St. Joseph from around the world.
-The two will travel to Le Puy, France, in late October and early November of 2015.
+He has presented his research in the Republic of Korea, Hungary, Canada, and Italy, most recently with the Society for European Philosophy/Forum for European Philosophy.
+He currently teaches courses within the areas of Social-Political Philosophy (Feminist Philosophy, Philosophy of Race, Philosophies of Violence & Power), Ethics, Philosophy of Religion, Human Rights & Social Justice, and Critical Reasoning.
+He continues to co-teach interdisciplinary courses which integrate Philosophy and other academic perspectives/methodologies (Women's & Gender Studies, Media & Film Studies, and Social Work).
+Finally, as part of a 4-year project funded by the Conrad N. Hilton Foundation to the global Sisters of St. Joseph community, Dr. Parsons is working with Dr. Coburn on designing, refining, and evaluating a Cultural Diversity & Conflict Management curriculum, along with many Sisters of St. Joseph from around the world.
+Within their evaluator roles, the project has taken them to France, Haiti, Denmark, Argentina, Brazil, India, and the U.S.

 Ph.D., Michigan State University